-You should carefully inspect your vehicle's tires for wear, damage, and proper inflation every 7,500 miles (12,000 km) (see page 125).
+You should carefully inspect your vehicle's tires for wear, damage, and proper inflation every 7,500 miles (12,000 km) or when tire inspection is indicated on the information display (see page 139).

 Replacing Tires and Wheels

 Replace your tires with radial tires of the same size, load range, speed rating, and maximum cold tire pressure rating (as shown on the tire's sidewall).